dwnajdz/ArrayListC/README.md

-auto-resizable arrayLiist of ints implemented in C
+auto-resizable arrayList of ints implemented in C